Thunder Bay Transit: History

 Public transit in Thunder Bay was first established in 1892.
-The silver boom had recently ended, destroying Port Arthur's primary economic raison d'être.
 Compounding the matter was the Canadian Pacific Railway's decision to build its grain elevators and rail yards in neighbouring Fort William, 6 km away.
-With businesses and population vanishing, Port Arthur decided after much debate to build a street car line to connect the town with the rail yards in neighbouring Fort William, much to that town's chagrin.
+With businesses and population vanishing, Port Arthur decided after much debate to build a streetcar line to connect the town with the rail yards in neighbouring Fort William, much to that town's chagrin.